stephencweiss/stephencharlesweiss.com/content/blog/2019-05-31/variables-interchangeable-react-components.md

 # Using Variables To Make Interchangeable React Components

-I’m still making tweaks to the Stepper project I wrote about previously ([here](https://www.stephencharlesweiss.com/2019-05-26/local-git-stale-branch-cleanup/) and [here](https://www.stephencharlesweiss.com/2019-05-07/z-index-geometry-not-magic/)) and the lessons keep coming.
+I'm still making tweaks to the Stepper project I wrote about previously ([here](https://www.stephencharlesweiss.com/2019-05-26/local-git-stale-branch-cleanup/) and [here](https://www.stephencharlesweiss.com/2019-05-07/z-index-geometry-not-magic/)) and the lessons keep coming.
 Today, the challenge was simplifying the logic surrounding applying styles based on props being passed to the parent component.

-For context, here’s the relevant portion of the folder structure.
+For context, here's the relevant portion of the folder structure.

 ```bash
 $ tree -L 1